ziad-hsn/cpra/docs/tutorials/your-first-monitor.md

 1.  **Pulse Pipeline:** Executes the `http` check every 30 seconds.
 2.  **Failure Condition:** If the check fails, the `unhealthy_threshold` counter increments.
 3.  **Intervention Trigger:** After 3 consecutive failures, the **Intervention Pipeline** is triggered.
-It executes the `/usr/local/bin/restart_api.sh` script.
+It restarts the Docker container.
-4.  **Code Trigger:** If the Intervention fails, or if the Pulse check continues to fail after the Intervention, the **Code Pipeline** is triggered, dispatching the `Red` alert via the configured webhook.
+4.  **Code Trigger:** If the Intervention fails, or if the Pulse check continues to fail after the Intervention, the **Code Pipeline** is triggered, dispatching the `red` alert via PagerDuty.

 ## Step 3: Run with Your Monitor